cloudability/metrics-agent/README.md

       --outbound_proxy_auth string               Outbound proxy basic authentication credentials.
 Must defined in the form username:password - Optional
       --outbound_proxy_insecure                  When true, does not verify TLS certificates when using the outbound proxy.
 Default: False
       --poll_interval int                        Time, in seconds, to poll the services infrastructure.
 Default: 180 (default 180)
+      --namespace string                         The namespace which the agent is running inside of (default `cloudability`)
 ```

 ## Development